Second impeachment trial of Donald Trump: House

-Former President Trump
+President Trump

-After the Senate vote, former President Trump released a statement calling the trial "yet another phase of the greatest witch hunt in the history of our Country" and asserting that his movement had "only just begun."
+After the Senate vote, President Trump released a statement calling the trial "yet another phase of the greatest witch hunt in the history of our Country" and asserting that his movement had "only just begun."

 President Biden

 President Joe Biden released a statement following the acquittal that day.
-He noted the sacrifice of Capitol Police Officer Brian Sicknick who had lain in honor in the Capitol Rotunda days ago, the bipartisanship of the impeachment and the trial, and McConnell's speech laying responsibility on Trump.
+He noted the sacrifice of Capitol Police Officer Brian Sicknick who had lain in honor in the Capitol Rotunda days earlier, the bipartisanship of the impeachment and the trial, and McConnell's speech laying responsibility on Trump.
 He stated that "democracy is fragile" and must always be defended, and that "violence and extremism have no place in America".

 Aftermath

 After being acquitted in the Senate impeachment trial, Trump has continued to face legal troubles, including the threat of criminal action or civil litigation.
-The prospect that Trump could face a criminal prosecution or civil lawsuit arising from the Capitol assault was raised by a number of Republican members of Congress, including Representative Liz Cheney, Senator Marco Rubio and Senator minority leader Mitch McConnell.
+The prospect that Trump could face a criminal prosecution or civil lawsuit arising from the Capitol assault was raised by a number of Republican members of Congress, including Representative Liz Cheney, Senator Marco Rubio and Senate Minority Leader Mitch McConnell.

 The office of Georgia Secretary of State Brad Raffensperger started an investigation into Trump's attempts to overturn the state's election results, including a phone call the former president made to Raffensperger.
 The Fulton County district attorney, Fani Willis, has also started a criminal investigation into whether Trump should be charged for soliciting election fraud, a violation of Georgia state law.
 Trump has expressed concern that he could be criminally charged for his actions surrounding the Capitol storming.
 Trump separately faces an investigation in Manhattan relating to his company's business dealings.

 Section 3 of the Fourteenth Amendment of the United States Constitution disqualifies from federal or state office anyone who has taken an oath to support the Constitution and either "engaged in insurrection or rebellion" against the Constitution, or "given aid to the enemies" of the US.
 Although the section's text does not explicitly describe how it is invoked, by congressional precedent, disqualification is invoked by a simple majority of both chambers, and can be removed by a supermajority of both chambers.
 During the second impeachment of Donald Trump, Section 3 was cited in the Article of Impeachment as part of the basis for barring Trump from holding future office.
 It is disputed whether Section 3 can be used as a potential "alternate path to disqualification [from office]" if the Senate votes to acquit Trump of the impeachment charge.
-Democrats such as Richard Blumenthal, Chris Murphy, Dick Durbin, and Ben Cardin, have considered invoking Section 3 to bar Trump from holding office again, though such a move would enter uncharted constitutional and legal territory.
+Democrats such as Richard Blumenthal, Chris Murphy, Dick Durbin, and Ben Cardin, considered invoking Section 3 to bar Trump from holding office again, though such a move would enter uncharted constitutional and legal territory.